-The other day I got an interesting piece of mail at my PO Box.
+The other day I got an interesting piece of mail at my PO Box about salvation.
 I initially thought to just toss it in the garbage, but Spirit stopped me.
 George took one look at me and said “This is going to be a blog post isn’t it?”
 Why yes, it is a perfect thing for me to write about.
 Spirit sent it to me to get out of my writing slump.

 There was no return address and inside was a small pamphlet regarding God’s Simple Plan of Salvation.
 A Google Search resulted that it was from someone with the First Baptist Church.
 With order forms to spread the word — at a cost of course.